 Jars for storage

-Melt butter in a saucepan on medium heat.
+Melt butter in a saucepan on low-medium heat.
 It will begin to pop and bubble.

 You may begin to scrape off the top 'foam'.
 Eventually this will sink to the bottom, however I like to leave a little hole to watch the process and view as the ghee becomes more clear.

-Control the heat to prevent it from getting too high, usually I have turned it down at this point to a low-medium.
+Control the heat to prevent it from getting too high, don't want to burn the bottom.